 “The hunger and thirst for knowledge, the keen delight in the chase, the good humored willingness to admit that the scent was false, the eager desire to get on with the work, the cheerful resolution to go back and begin again, the broad good sense, the unaffected modesty, the imperturbable temper, the gratitude for any little help that was given – all these will remain in my memory though I cannot paint them for others.”
 Frederic William Maitland

-How does he feel about the program thus far?
-He has experienced some snags as all new university students do.
-He has professors who deeply inspire him and others, well, not so much.
+How did he evaluate the program?
+He experienced some snags as all new university students do.
+He had professors who deeply inspired him and others, well, not so much.
 But that is par for the course in any educational program.

 Does he regret his choice to enter the program?
 No way!
-He will leave this program having learned research protocol, presentation skills and successful organization in extreme workload conditions.
-This summer through networking he was able to secure a job working with an engineering physics professor at McMaster University researching lasers and photovoltaics.
-As he has decided to concentrate in physics and wishes to work in the energy sector upon graduation, it was the perfect summer employment opportunity.
+He left this program having learned research protocol, presentation skills and successful organization in extreme workload conditions.
+For two summers, through networking, he was able to secure a job working with an engineering physics professor at McMaster University researching lasers and photovoltaics.
+As he decided to concentrate in physics and wishes to concentrate in Aerospace technology, it was the perfect summer employment opportunity.

 If you have serious skills in organization, love research and presenting your work and can handle a crazy busy academic schedule then this course will pay off in spades for you.
 Jarod has never been happier.